-If you previously used a different solution, which one did you use and why did you switch?We service client needs so we consider all solutions we are aware of and weigh the pros and cons for deployment with a specific client.
+Which solution did I use previously and why did I switch?We service client needs so we consider all solutions we are aware of and weigh the pros and cons for deployment with a specific client.

 What other advice do I have?I would rate this product somewhere between six and seven.
 It works for many clients, but if the user need and application is super critical, people should go with… more»